-Community Spotlights: Share Your Work on Climate Change and Conflict with the Climatelinks Community!
+Community Spotlights: Share Your Work on Games for Development with the Climatelinks Community!

 This October, Climatelinks is focusing on games for development, and we would like to hear from you!